romeara/gradle-eclipse-validation/doc/eclipse_validation.md

 For each validator, the Eclipse framework supports 3 keys.
 These utilize the validator's unique ID in their specification, indicated by `[validtorID]`

 For most of the values specific to each validator, the [Serializer] plays a large role in how the preferences are saved into the properties file.
-Most strings are preceeded by their length minus 1, and most numeric values (including the string lengths) are also preceeded by the number of digits in them minus 1.
+Most strings are preceeded by their length minus 1 and the length of their length minus 1.
+Most numeric values (including the string lengths) are also preceeded by the number of digits in them minus 1.

 This will be annotated below by ser_str:[value].
-Following this pattern, the string "example", when passed through the serializer, would result in `06example`, and would be annotated as ser_str:"example"
+Following this pattern, the string "example", when passed through the serializer, would result in `06example`, and would be annotated as ser\_str:"example"

 Similar, serialized numbers (outside the length of strings) will be annotated by ser_num:[value].
-So the number 12, passed through the serializer, woudl result in `112`, and would be annotated as ser_num:"12"
+So the number 12, passed through the serializer, woudl result in `112`, and would be annotated as ser\_num:"12"

 * **Key:** `vals/[validatorID]/global`
     * **Defined by Constant:** [PrefConstants].global